This Is the Best Way to Reheat Pizza

 That’s why, if you have the time, you should reheat pizza as your local professional pizzeria guy does: Use your oven.

 Set the temperature to 450 ºF.
-Line a cookie sheet with aluminum foil to prevent sticking (and to make cleanup a breeze), and arrange your slices so that they’re at least an inch apart, to steer clear of any unwanted melted cheese blending.
-Eight to ten minutes should do the trick.
+Line a cookie sheet with aluminum foil to prevent sticking (and to make cleanup a breeze), and arrange your slices so that they’re at least an inch apart.
+Cook for eight to ten minutes.
 By using this method, you run no risk of evaporating any water, meaning no steam—and no sogginess.

 However, if you’re in a hurry and you have to use your microwave, there’s one easy trick you can do to preserve the integrity of your pizza.